When To Neuter A Dog? What Age Is Best

 One thing we are sure about is that once an intact dog is displaying aggressive behaviour, neutering will unlikely result in any change in that behaviour (5).

-In summary, the effects of neutering on dog behaviour require more study as the majority of the studies are producing conflicting results.
+In summary, the effects of neutering on behaviour does require more study as the majority of the current research has produced conflicting results.

 Again, the evidence is still variable for this topic.

 Removing the testicles will prevent testicular cancer and any other cancers that rely on testosterone to grow.

 There are some other cancers that may be more likely in the castrated pet, but the evidence is lacking.
 Is this due to age because we know castration results in a longer lifespan?

 The most important question to ask yourself is

 “are you able to keep your boy confined so that they are unable to escape?”

 We have a huge problem with unwanted and stray dogs.
 If your property is not fenced and you want to let your dog roam and be ‘off leash’ then you need to have your dog neutered sooner rather than later.

 What Are The Benefits Of Neutering Your Male Dog?